Sandra-Be/crystal_energy_alfa/README.md

 ## Acknowledgements

 * My mentor Dick Vlaanderen for helpful feedback.
+* Tutors in Code Institute for being unfailingly helpful, patient and knowledgeable.
+I have to mention tutor Sean who never failed to assist, support, direct and sort out an issue, but most of all furthered my understanding of the process.
+Also tutor Johann who helped me with webhook issue and afterwards explaining this problem into detail.
 * Student support at Code Institute Slack platform for their support.
+* My family for all their support and feedback.

+## Disclaimer

+* All content on the website, including images and text, are used for educational purposes only.